Table of Contents

 Without a clearly defined policy, a company is adrift.
 Critical decisions are left to individual interpretation, which can easily lead to inconsistency, compliance failures, or operational chaos.
 Good governance needs a solid policy foundation to steer the ship.
 Of course, writing it down is only half the battle; proper training is just as important to make sure these principles are understood and applied correctly.
 You can learn more about structuring effective programs in our guide to regulatory compliance training.

 Ultimately, policies are the constitution of your organization.
-They are broad, principle-based statements that empower your team to make choices that consistently support the company's strategic objectives.
+They are broad, principle-based statements that enable your team to make choices that consistently support the company's strategic objectives.

 Getting into the Weeds: The Anatomy of a Procedure

 If policies give you the "why," procedures deliver the "how."
-This is where strategy gets its hands dirty and becomes real, ground-level action.
+At that point, strategy gets its hands dirty and becomes real, ground-level action.
 A procedure's whole reason for being is to break down a big-picture policy into concrete, repeatable steps so that everyone does a specific task the right way, every single time.

 The Must-Have Elements of a Good Procedure

-• Scope and Ownership: Make it crystal clear who this applies to and, just as importantly, who is responsible for carrying out each part of the task.
+- Scope and Ownership: Make it crystal clear who this applies to and, equally, who is responsible for carrying out each part of the task.

 When you have all these pieces in place, a brand-new hire can perform the task just as flawlessly as a ten-year veteran.